 Princeton welcomes visitors to its historic campus.
-Each year, the University hosts more than 790,000 visitors for major events and thousands more who are interested in the many educational, scholarly, cultural, recreational and athletic activities that enrich the campus and its community.
+Each year, the University hosts close to 790,000 visitors for major events and thousands more who are interested in the many educational, scholarly, cultural, recreational and athletic activities that enrich the campus and its community.

 Princeton does not approve campus use that interferes with its educational mission, and some activities are limited or restricted.
 Several University offices manage public use of the campus, including those listed below.